(1833 - 1867)

 References & notes

 Basic service from Steve Batson's unit page for the 6th Regiment.
 Details of the regiment's commanders in Maryland from Carman.1 His graduation from the Citadel from the Official Register for 1854, which is online and has him as M. Steedman.
 Details from family genealogists, who sometimes have him as Steadman - he apparently changed his name at some point.
 His gravesite is on Findagrave; his stone has him as J.M.
 Steadman.
-His picture from a photograph of unknown provenance posted by Jason Spellman on his blog The Significant Word (2013).
+His picture from a photograph left on Ancestry.com by an unknown family member and posted by Jason Spellman on his blog The Significant Word (2013).

 He married Henrietta Amanda "Hettie" Spann (1840-1910) in 1859 and they had 3 children together.